 Top 7 Consultative Selling Strategies for Your Sales Team

-In today’s marketplace, consultative selling is a critical differentiating factor.
-Competition is fierce.
 Buyers have endless options and information available at their fingertips.
 Having a good product or service is no longer enough to stand out.

 What Is a Consultative Sales Approach?

-Consultative selling is a needs-based selling approach that focuses on building a relationship with a customer or prospect, understanding their problems, and developing solutions to their challenges.
-The primary skill is asking open-ended questions and active listening.
+Consultative selling is a needs-based selling approach that focuses on building a relationship with a customer, understanding their issues and priorities, and developing solutions to their challenges.

-Consultative selling puts the buyer’s needs over the needs of the sales professional.
-Instead of leading with a sales pitch, sellers conduct conversations and provide insights, advice, and guidance that is helpful and non-manipulative, and that helps potential customers achieve their goals.
+Instead of leading with a sales pitch, sellers conduct conversations and provide insights, advice, and guidance that help potential customers achieve their goals.

-Here are the top seven consultative selling strategies you need to teach your sales team, so they can win more business, improve customer lifetime value, and increase share of wallet.
+Here are the top seven consultative selling strategies you need to teach your sales team so they can win more business, improve customer lifetime value, and increase share of wallet.

-1. Research Prospects Thoroughly Before Engaging
+1. Research Prospects Thoroughly

-3. Build Trust with the Prospect During the Call
+3. Build Trust with Customers

 Trust is a critical ingredient in consultative selling.
 A prospect who does not trust the sales professional will be less likely to answer questions, reveal problems, or cooperate with discovery and problem-solving.

 The fastest way to lose trust is to treat the prospect like a wallet and focus only on what you can sell them.
 It’s critical that sales professionals address the prospect as a person, not just a decision-maker.
-They should focus on uncovering what makes the buyer tick, and why, so that they can provide effective consultation.
+They should focus on uncovering what makes the buyer tick, and why, so they can provide effective consultation.

-Invest in teaching sales professionals how to build rapport early in the relationship.
-Coach your sales team to express genuine interest, compassion, and commitment to the prospect’s success.
 Trust also requires sales professionals to follow through on promises.
-This starts with small things such as sending material when they say they will, to big things such as delivering the right solution.
-When a buyer can rely on a seller to follow through on small promises, it teaches them they can depend on them for the big things too.
+This starts with small things (such as sending material when they say they will) and continues on to big things such as delivering the right solution.

 4. Ask Great Follow-Up Questions

 While it’s important to develop a list of questions during pre-call planning, it’s also important that your salespeople not simply rattle them off like a script.
-This can feel like an interrogation to the prospect and does not develop trust or engage them in a consultative sales approach.
+This can feel like an interrogation to the prospect and it does not develop trust or engage them in a consultative sales approach.

-5. Actively Listen to Prospects
+5. Listen Actively to Prospects

 Some sales professionals ask questions as though they’re “supposed to.”
-While the prospect is answering, the seller focuses on what they’ll ask next rather than on what the prospect is currently saying.
+While the prospect is answering, the seller focuses on what they’ll ask next rather than on what the prospect is saying.

 Seller: So, you’re having delivery issues with your current supplier.
 How does that translate to your business?